 6 Day Tasmania in Circle F6

 6 Day Tasmania in Circle tour is our most popular offering.
 Designed to fit neatly into a calendar week this tour is our best option for sampling Tasmania in its entirety.
-Covering approximately 1500 km we explore many of Tassie’s premier attractions, moving fast enough to provide a fantastic overview of the island, yet slow enough to enjoy the sights!
-Suitable for all ages and fitness levels this is truly an amazing, small group travel experience with a maximum of 15 people.
+Covering approximately 1500km we explore many of Tassie’s premier attractions, moving fast enough to provide a fantastic overview of the island, yet slow enough to enjoy the sights!
+Suitable for all ages and fitness levels this is truely an amazing, small group travel experience.

 - The stunning panoramic views from Mt Wellington Summit